AnderssonBryant/employee-turnover-prediction-system/README.md

 - Python: The primary programming language for developing the classification model.
 - Sklearn: Utilize python library to use machine learning model.

+## Methodology

+- Business Understanding -> Understanding the project goals and requirements from a business perspective
+- Data Understanding -> Getting to know the data
+- Data Preparation -> Construct the data, data cleaning and data transformation
+- Modelling
+- Evaluation
+- Deployment

 ## License

 This project is licensed under the [MIT License](LICENSE).